tatiananantes/skills-workshops/how_databases_work/diagramming_databases_with_datamapper/README.md

   * Column datatypes.
   * An indication of which columns are the primary keys and which are the foreign keys.
   * The DataMapper relationships between the columns/tables.
-  * The data relationships between the columns/tables (eg one to one).
+  * The data relationships between the columns/tables (e.g. one to one).

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->